- Sleep is essential for physical and mental well-being, with various functions that contribute to overall health.

 For most adults, at least seven hours of sleep each night is needed for proper cognitive and behavioral functions.
 An insufficient amount of sleep can lead to serious repercussions.
 Some studies have shown sleep deprivation leaves people vulnerable to attention lapses, reduced cognition, delayed reactions, and mood shifts.

 It’s also been suggested that people can develop a sort of tolerance to chronic sleep deprivation.
 Even though their brains and bodies struggle due to lack of sleep, they may not be aware of their own deficiencies because less sleep feels normal to them.
 Additionally, lack of sleep has been linked to a higher risk for certain diseases and medical conditions.
 These include obesity, type 2 diabetes, high blood pressure, heart disease, stroke, poor mental health, and early death.

 Adults who do not receive a sufficient amount of sleep each night can implement some positive lifestyle and sleep habits in order to log the needed seven to nine hours.
 These include the following:

 - Establish a realistic bedtime and stick to it every night, even on the weekends.

 - Maintain comfortable temperature settings and low light levels in your bedroom.

-- Keep a comfortable sleep environment by ensuring you have the best mattress, , and pillowssheets for your sleep preferences and body type.
+- Keep a comfortable sleep environment by ensuring you have the best mattress, best pillows, and best sheets for your sleep preferences and body type.

 - Consider a “screen ban” on televisions, computers and tablets, cell phones, and other electronic devices in your bedroom.

 - Abstain from caffeine, alcohol, and large meals in the hours leading up to bedtime.